Import our gpg public key rpm --import https://repo.anaconda.com/pkgs/misc/gpgkeys/anaconda.asc #Add the Anaconda repository cat <<EOF > /etc/yum.repos.d/conda.repo [conda] name=Conda baseurl=https://repo.anaconda.com/pkgs/misc/rpmrepo/conda enabled=1 gpgcheck=1 gpgkey=https://repo.anaconda.com/pkgs

 Check to see if the installation is successful by typing:

-It is recommended to use this installation in a read-only manner and upgrade Conda using the respective package manager only.
+These rpm and debian packages provide another way to setup conda inside a docker container.
+It is recommended to use this installation in a read only manner and upgrade Conda using the respective package manager only.